-You can enable Microsoft virtualization-based security (VBS) for supported Windows guest operating systems at the same time you create a virtual machine.
+You can activate Microsoft virtualization-based security (VBS) for supported Windows guest operating systems at the same time you create a virtual machine.

-Enabling VBS is a process that involves first enabling VBS in the virtual machine then enabling VBS in the Windows guest OS.
+Configuring VBS is a process that involves first activating VBS in the virtual machine then activating VBS in the Windows guest OS.

-Intel hosts are recommended.
-See Virtualization-based Security Best Practices for acceptable CPUs.
+See vSphere Virtualization-based Security Best Practices for acceptable CPUs.

 - Connect to vCenter Server by using the vSphere Client.

 - Select an object in the inventory that is a valid parent object of a virtual machine, for example, an ESXi host or a cluster.

 - Right-click the object, select New Virtual Machine, and follow the prompts to create a virtual machine.

 Option Action Select a creation type Create a virtual machine.
 Select a name and folder Specify a name and target location.
 Select a compute resource Specify an object for which you have privileges to create virtual machines.
 Select storage In the VM storage policy, select the storage policy.
 Select a compatible datastore.
 Select compatibility Intel CPU: Ensure that ESXi 6.7 and later is selected.